-Will the Elliptical Actually Maintain My Running Fitness?
+Will the Elliptical Maintain Running Fitness When Injured?

 Aim for 90 RPM (Revolutions Per Minute)

 Be patient with yourself when first using the elliptical.
 New modes of exercise will always feel harder at first.
 Initially, you may find that you struggle to hit a higher RPM as you try to find the right rhythm on the machine.
 Do not give up after the first session and keep practicing.
 It will feel more natural with time.

 Vary the Resistance

 You don’t want to plod along at zero resistance, but you also don’t want to spend the entire 30-60 minutes at the highest possible resistance.
 Instead, you want to adjust the resistance to best mimic the motion patterns and intensity of running.

-Aim for a resistance that feels most akin to the effort you run outside.
-This will vary depending on whether you run flat roads, rolling hills, or trails and based on the type of workout you are aiming to complete. .
-So for an easy elliptical “run,” keep the resistance on the lower end and aim for 90 RPM (or as close as possible).
-For an interval workout, maintain 90 PRM and then bump up the incline for the “on” intervals.
-To mimic a tempo or steady state runs, maintain a moderate incline, moderately hard intensity, and ~90 PRM.
+Adjust the resistance for what feels similar to the effort you run outside.
+The resistance will vary based on the type of workout you are aiming to complete.
+For an easy elliptical “run,” keep the resistance on the lower end.
+For an interval workout, maintain 90-95 PRM and then bump up the incline for the “on” intervals.
+To mimic a tempo run, maintain a moderate incline, moderately hard intensity, and ~90 PRM.
 Vary with the resistance every few minutes to simulate a hilly run.

 Time and Effort Instead of Distance and Pace

-You will likely not achieve the same pace on the elliptical as you do on the roads, and nor should you – while the elliptical is similar in its physiological effects as running, it still is different in terms of mechanics than running and you have the assistance of a machine.
+You will likely not achieve the same pace on the elliptical as you do on the roads, nor should you.
+While the elliptical is similar in its physiological effects to running, it still is different in terms of mechanics than running and you have the assistance of a machine.

 Exercise on the elliptical according to time and effort rather than distance and pace.
-So instead of running 7 miles at an 8:30/mile pace, I’ll aim for 60 minutes at an easy effort on the elliptical.
-I may cover more distance on the elliptical, but that matters less than the time spent exercising in terms of equivalent workouts.
+For example, instead of running 6 miles at a 10:00/mile pace, aim for 60 minutes at an easy effort on the elliptical.
+You may cover more distance on the elliptical.
+However, exact distance matters less than the duration of the workout.

-And again, the rule of specificity should determine your duration and effort: if you’re a half marathoner or marathoner trying to maintain your fitness during injury, opt for longer and easier to moderate elliptical workouts.
+The rule of specificity can guide your duration and effort.
+If you’re a half marathoner or marathoner trying to maintain your fitness during injury, opt for longer and easier to moderate elliptical workouts.
 Runners with a 5K and 10K focus should do shorter interval workouts more often on the elliptical to maintain their race-specific speed.

 What about the Hand Bars?

-- If you have a stress fracture, you need to choose completely non-impact forms of cross-training such as swimming or water running.
+- If you have a stress fracture, you need to choose completely non-impact forms of cross-training such as swimming or pool running.

 - If it hurts, don’t do it.
 Plain and simple.

-Try one of these elliptical workouts to maintain your running fitness and beat boredom at the gym!
-As with running, try to follow the hard-easy principle, meaning if you do a hard workout on Monday, do an easy workout on Tuesday.
+Try one of these elliptical cross-training workouts for runners to maintain your running fitness and beat boredom at the gym!
+As with running, try to follow the hard-easy principle.
+If you do a hard elliptical workout on Monday, do an easy workout on Tuesday.